 Prior to joining Milberg, he practiced at Proskauer Rose in New York and Siegel, O’Connor & Kainen in Connecticut.
 He is admitted to practice in New York and Connecticut and is a graduate of the New York University School of Law, where he was a member of the Annual Survey of American Law.

-Mr. Kelston is also a member of the Federal Bar Council and International Bar Association.
+Mr. Kelston is also a member of the Federal Bar Council.